 MuJoCo was developed by Emo Todorov for Roboti LLC.
 The initial goal was to facilitate robotics research at the Movement Control Laboratory, University of Washington.
 The engine has enabled a range of research projects highlighted in the Gallery page, as well as numerical benchmarks summarized in the Benchmark page.
 At the same time it has benefited from extensive feedback from expert users including Yuval Tassa, Tom Erez, Vikash Kumar, Igor Mordatch, Kendall Lowrey, Svetoslav Kolev, Sergey Levine, John Schulman, Nicolas Mansard, Tingfan Wu.

-MuJoCo is now avaiable to the general public via the Download page.
-It comes in three different flavors described in the Product page.
+The MuJoCo software is available at the Download page.
 Additional resources as well as support are available on the Forum.
 There is also reference documentation and user guide formatted as an online Book.

 MuJoCo aims to combine the best ideas from robotics and multi-body dynamics, and augment them with new mathematical models and numerical algorithms where necessary.
 Its key features are: